Roger Martin (professor)

-Roger Martin CM (born 4 August 1956) is the former Dean of the Rotman School of Management at the University of Toronto from 1998 to 2013 and an author of several business books.
+Roger L. Martin CM (born 4 August 1956) is the former Dean of the Rotman School of Management at the University of Toronto from 1998 to 2013 and an author of several business books.
 Martin has expanded several important business concepts in use today, including integrative thinking.
 He has been recognized by several business publications as one of the field's most important thinkers.

 Career

 At Harvard College, Martin represented the Harvard Crimson playing for the Harvard Crimson men's volleyball.

 Martin began his career at Monitor Group, the global management consulting firm based in Cambridge, Massachusetts.
 He spent 13 years at Monitor, becoming a director, founding their Canadian office and their educational arm, Monitor University.
 He served as the co-head of the firm for two years.

 Martin was appointed dean of the Rotman School of Management in September 1998.
 He started his third term as dean in May 2011 but he announced his resignation a year early, to take effect in June 2013.

 After he stepped down as dean of Rotman, he took up a leadership position at the Martin Prosperity Institute, where he will focus his research on the future of democratic capitalism.

 Martin currently served on several boards, including Thomson Reuters Corporation, the Skoll Foundation and Tennis Canada.
 He was previously a director of BlackBerry Ltd (formerly Research In Motion Limited (RIM)) from 2007 until November 25, 2013.